gamerandomhobby/hybrid_lib_go/docs/guides/error_handling_strategy.md

 ## Overview

-TZif implements **Railway-Oriented Programming** using the **Result monad pattern** for pure functional error handling.
+Hybrid Lib Go implements **Railway-Oriented Programming** using the **Result monad pattern** for pure functional error handling.
 This approach eliminates exceptions from business logic, making error paths explicit, composable, and type-safe.

 **Core Principle**: **NO EXCEPTIONS for business logic** - All fallible operations return `Result[T, Error]`.